Lizeth2989/SDN-ovs-switches/README.md

-# How to install ovs in docker containers
+# How to install ovs in docker containers (SDN-OVS switches)

 Hey guys, here we have the step by step process to install OVS over docker containers.
 You can also use the same commands over any linux-virtual machines.
 If you have any problem, please let me know.

+Here the youtube tutorial:

 Check if docker has been installed
 ``` python